eilvelia/tdl/packages/prebuilt-tdlib/README.md

 repository.
 Usually, the prebuilt packages are generated based on the "Update version to x.y.z."
 TDLib commit ([example][commit-example]) or, if subsequent commits have been made before such a commit is pushed to `tdlib/td`, on the last pushed commit.
-The commit hash is indicated in the prebuilt-tdlib's package.json, see e.g. `npm info prebuilt-tdlib tdlib` (or `tdlib.commit`).
+The commit hash is indicated in prebuilt-tdlib's package.json, see e.g. `npm info prebuilt-tdlib tdlib` (or `tdlib.commit`).

 [unusual]: https://github.com/tdlib/td/issues/2215